AER-RC/CLBLM/README.md

 # Tests <a name="tests"></a>

 A [run example package](https://github.com/AER-RC/CLBLM/releases/tag/v1/clblm_v1.examples.tar) is provided separately from the code repository.
 It can be used to validate building and running of the model for select atmospheric specifications and model configurations.
 See `README.setup` in top level of the package for further direction.
+The CLBLM release package contains five example runs, chosen to represent the utility of CLBLM to calculate different outputs across the spectral range.
+The included python script can be used to run the example package.
+The examples include
+1. Infrared monochromatic downwelling radiance (AERI case)
+2. Infrared convolved (with ILS) upwelling radiance (IASI case)
+3. Solar radiance with NRL 3-component solar variability (Solar case)
+4. Water vapor Jacobian (Jacobian case)
+5. Longwave radiative fluxes and heating rates from 10-2000 cm^-1 with Lambertian emissivity=1 (LW_Flux case)

 # Frequently Asked Questions <a name="faq"></a>